 Gone are the days of showing up at the airport and buying an astonishingly cheap “standby” ticket in exchange for waiting hours or days in the terminal.

 Flying standby is still a thing, but it’s not the budget adventure it once was.
-Standby is reserved for folks who are involuntarily bumped from their original flights, passengers who, for one reason or another, want to get on an earlier or later flight on the same-day of their original scheduled flight and airline employees and their families and eligible companions who fly for free or near free.
+So, how does standby work today?
+It’s now reserved for folks involuntarily bumped from their original flights, passengers who want to get on an earlier or later flight on the same day as their original flight, and airline employees, their families and eligible companions who fly for free or nearly free.

 Tips for flying standby

-• Travel with carry-on luggage.
-Some airlines won’t let you fly standby if you have already checked your bags, and having only carry-on luggage means you don’t have to worry about your luggage getting delayed or lost.
+- Travel with carry-on luggage: You may be wondering how flying standby works with checked luggage.
+Well, some airlines won’t let you fly standby if you have already checked your bags, and having only carry-on luggage means you don’t have to worry about your luggage getting delayed or lost.
 Check out our tips for flying with one carry-on.

 Standby policies by airline